-The Kai Tak airport in Hong Kong (ICAO code VHHH, now used in Real Life by it's replacement, the Chep Lap Kok airport, whose ICAO code in FS is VHHX), despise being closed in 1998, still appears in all recient versions of the game, and both the real one and the videogame version of it are the most difficult airports to land over there, since you have fly over Hong Kong City and sometimes over their buildings.
+The Kai Tak airport in Hong Kong (ICAO code VHHX, a fictitious ICAO code since it's now closed.
+The actual one, Chep Lap Kok, uses the VHHH one, which was its previous one), despite being closed in 1998, still appears in all versions of the game, and both the real one and the video game version of it are the most difficult airports to land over there, since you have fly over Hong Kong City and sometimes over their buildings.
 No wonder why it was closed.

 Trying to land into an aircraft carrier.
 For an extra challenge, try to land into one with an airliner.

 The Sunan Airport in Pyongyang, North Korea (ICAO code ZKPY) is an inversion of this trope: The most annoying part of this airport is taking off, since the runway is too far from the boarding gate and you need a lot of time for taxiing just to be able to take off.
 On the other hand, landing on this airport is very easy.